anuragdchowdhury/anuragdchowdhury/README.md

     <!-- About Me section start -->
     <div>
         <h1 align="center">Hi 👋, I'm Anurag</h1>
-        <h3 align="center">A JavaScript and Web Development Enthusiast.</h3>
+        <h3 align="center">A Java and Web Development Enthusiast.</h3>
         <p>
             <b>Welcome,</b> to my GitHub Repository here I have uploaded several projects and code snippets which are <b>tricky</b> and <b>interesting</b> as well as very much fun to fiddle with.
 Kindly have a look around in my repository and also feel free to fork them.
 It has been a great journey from the time I have executed my first peice of code.
 Till date the joy of a sucessfully compiled program gives me the same kick the way it did back in my school days.
-I have been developing websites on <b>Full Stack</b> basis using serveral CMS framework such as Wordpress etc. I have also completed my courses on the languagues listed below and hold experience in development of using the same. <b>Currently looking for working with a good Oragnisation that will recognise my work.</b>
+I have been developing websites on <b>Full Stack</b> basis using serveral CMS framework such as Wordpress etc. I have also completed my courses on the languagues listed below and hold experience in development of using the same.
         </p>
         <p class="quote">"Declare variables, not war"</p>
     </div>